oktadev/react-odyssey/README.md

 - `yarn`
 - `yarn demo`

-Then visit http://localhost:3000/ to see a hot-reloading demo of existing react-nim components.
+Then visit http://localhost:3000/ to see a hot-reloading demo of existing react-odyssey components.
 If you edit `demo/demo.tsx`, your changes will be reflected in the browser.

 ## Dependencies